kitinfo/network-gamepads/README.md

 By running `make install`, both components are installed to `/usr/bin`.

 To install only one component, run `make install-server` or `make install-client`, respectively.
+Neither is required though, running the tools directly from the build directory is fine.

 ## Usage